 Smart home technology enables users to perform a number of household functions from their devices, such as a smartphone or tablet.
 Smart plugs are a cost-effective solution to help reduce energy usage that allows you to control the flow of power to appliances and electronics remotely.
 Most models incorporate a timer or some form of scheduling so you can program the plug to turn off your appliance at the same time each day, and energy monitoring capabilities.

 Plug multiple items such as your TV and cable box into a power strip or smart Wi-Fi power strip and turn off the strip manually or remotely at the end of each day.

 When upgrading your appliances look for those that list the standby power usage and choose those with lower numbers.

 Appliances that are professionally maintained and kept in good repair perform the most efficiently and are likely to last longer.

 Schedule Appliance Repair Today!

 Want to save even more money at home?
 Neighborly has 10 strategies to help you achieve your goals.
-For example, there’s helpful tips on programmable thermostats from our fellow Neighborly brand Mr. Electric.
 For all your appliance repair and maintenance needs, you can count on the team of experienced professionals at Mr. Appliance.
 Our highly trained technicians will help keep your appliances operating at peak performance to maximize energy efficiency and ensure years of reliable use.